About

 This has quickly become a plant based staple in our home!

-Red Thai Inspired Peanut Curry Recipe
+Red Thai Inspired Curry Recipe

 We’re essentially making a Thai sweet potato curry, adding peanut butter, chickpeas, kale and lots of other delicious spices and ingredients!